Bachelor of Science in Civil Structural Engineering: Program Overview

 - Environmental engineering

-- Concrete structures
+- Concrete and steel structures

-Graduates may work for private consulting firms, the military, public agencies or major corporations as well as opting to be self-employed.
+Graduates may work for private consulting firms, the military, public agencies or major corporations, as well as opting to be self-employed.
 They may work in association with builders and architects to make sure that any construction material used meets or exceeds a project's needs.
 They may design amusement rides or develop offshore rigs for petroleum companies.
 Other possible projects include:

 - Light rail systems